Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Mat ern Type III Process

 In their article, \citet{rao2017bayesian} showcase another use of data augmentation in the context of Bayesian inference for point processes.
-The model they discuss is the Matern type III process, the last of the three repulsive processes described in \citet{matern1960spatial}.
-In their basic form, the Matern processes do not allow points to fall within a distance $R$ of one another which leads to regular or underdispersed realizations.
+The model they discuss is the Mat\'ern type III process: one of the three repulsive processes described in \citet{matern1960spatial}.
+In their basic form, the Mat\'ern processes do not allow points to fall within a distance $R$ of one another which leads to regular or underdispersed realizations.
 Each one is described by a thinning procedure applied to a base PPP.
 We focus on the type III process as it has a tractable distribution for the thinned locations conditional on the observed points.
-This is one of the main result in \citet{rao2017bayesian}; we rederive it here using the theory developed in Sections \ref{Dens} and \ref{Marks} in order to illustrate how the colouring theorem streamlines some of the intricate details involved.
+This is one of the main results in \citet{rao2017bayesian}.
+We re-derive it here using the theory developed in Section \ref{ppsect} to illustrate how the colouring theorem streamlines most of the intricate details involved.

-The thinning procedure involved in generating a Matern type III process proceeds as follows.
+The thinning procedure involved in generating a Mat\'ern type III process proceeds as follows.
 First, we simulate a homogeneous PPP of intensity $\lambda>0$ on $\cS$.
 Then, each point is independently assigned a time mark from the uniform distribution on $[0,1]$.
 In the product space representation, this amounts to a homogeneous PPP on $\cS\times[0,1]$ with intensity $\lambda$.
 Finally, browsing through the points in order of time, each point is thinned if it lies within a radius $R$ of an earlier non-deleted point.
-This time, the base point process is indeed Poisson, but the locations are not independently thinned.
-This is why we need a general version of the colouring theorem such as the one stated in Section \ref{Col}.
+The base point process is Poisson, but the locations are not independently thinned.
+We use the general version of the colouring theorem presented in Section \ref{Col}.

-Now, the fact that $\cS$ is bounded entails edge effects; those points near the border have less space around them and are therefore overall less likely to be thinned.
-In practice, we observe points in an arbitrary bounded window contained in a larger, conceptually unbounded, space where the process still unfolds; there is no magical border that would prevent a point in $\cS$ to be thinned by a location outside of it.